• Latest

 More commonly known as corn starch, maize starch is an integral ingredient in foods.
 Corn starch has the ability to not only aid in thickening but also stabilizing and adding body to an array of foods, ensuring proper texture and consistency in dairy desserts, confections, soups, sauces, and even gravies.
 Additionally, its mild taste renders it acceptable for use in sweet and savory dishes.

-In the food processing industry, maize starch is used in baking, snacks, instant noodles, and breakfast cereals as a bulking and binding agent.
+In the food processing industry, maize starch is used in baking, snacks, instant noodles, and breakfast cereals as a bulking and binding agent also is a key segment within food processing business ideas.
 It has become very critical in calorie management by adding bulk in low calorie items without fat and improving mouthfeel in low calorie foods.

 Maize starch derivatives like maltodextrin are increasingly used in beverage processing to enhance solubility and energy density in sports drinks and dietary supplements.
 For canned and processed foods that are subjected to multiple heating cycles, modified starches that have heat and acid resistance are critical.